 This brilliant orange sauce immediately reminded me of one of our kitchen staples, Thai –style sweet chili sauce.
 One look at the ingredients confirmed that the two are remarkably similar, however, the Ginger People boasted two additions, red pepper puree, and of course, ginger.
 As a ginger fan myself, I became even more anxious at the sight of not one, but two types of fresh ginger infused into this sauce.
 Without a moment’s hesitation, I poured some into a dish to trial with a few spring rolls.

-While the ginger and chili pepper appeared to have a very intimate relationship on the cheerfully animated bottle, they were quite unaware of the ingredient lying within that would try its best to pull them apart … sugar.
 Though I wouldn’t have thought it possible, the Ginger People’s version of sweet chili sauce was actually sweeter than the traditional.
 The intensely spicy and sweet flavors sent our taste buds running in opposite directions, unable to meet in harmony.
-While the crushed chili does add some excitement that we could tolerate for dipping in small amounts, the syrupy sweetness was more than our palates could handle.
+While the crushed chili does add some excitement that we could tolerate for dipping in small amounts, but the syrupy sweetness was more than our palates could handle.
 We did like that the pureed red pepper thickened the sauce to a wonderful dipping consistency, but to our disappointment, the bold flavor background muted the ginger, a typically potent rhizome.

 Keep in mind that sugar is used in moderation in our household.
 While I do love to bake, we keep very few processed foods on hand, and rarely buy a sweet away from home.
 Though this product was beyond our sugar threshold, it might be ideal for those who prefer the sweeter side of sauce.

 Wow!
 Sweet, spicy, bold, rich… this sauce really hits the mark.
 Extending well beyond your average peanut sauce, this blend simply tickled every aspect of my taste buds.
 With so many potent flavors all wrapped up into one thick sauce, I wasn’t expecting that they would all marry so well.
 Yet each took its turn, bowing graciously to the next, without hogging more than its share of the spotlight.
-Wow … sorry, I just had to say that one again.
+All around wow.

 In sticking with the label, we did trial the Ginger Peanut variety as a cooking sauce too.
 Though it did add some pleasant flavor, I really felt that the essence of the sauce was lost.
 This is a true dipping and pouring sauce in my mind, best enjoyed in its purist form.
 It is perfect for those light spring rolls wrapped in rice paper, stirred into a cold Asian pasta salad, poured atop a plate of steamed veggies and rice, used as a satay dip, or added to a warm chicken stir-fry once removed from the stove.